Affan-7/Affan-7/README.md

 ###
 Greetings! 👋 I'm Affan, a DevSecOps Engineer and an Open Source Enthusiast.
-I love contributing to the cloud native eco-system.
+I love contributing to the cloud native eco-system :)